Fayetteville Animal Services brings back V-Day puppy grams

 FAYETTEVILLE, Ark.
-(KNWA) — This Valentine’s Day surprise your special someone with a puppy-gram from Fayetteville Animal Services.
+(KFTA) — This Valentine’s Day surprise your special someone with a puppy-gram from Fayetteville Animal Services.

 For a suggested minimum $30 donation, your person of choice will receive a ten minute visit from a shelter dog complete with a long stem rose and a card acknowledging your charitable donation.